In page navigation

 Your coins will be credited to your exchange account, which functions as an online “hot” wallet for your coins, so you can easily access them and trade them on the exchange.

-Which exchange should I use to trade Ethereum?
+Which exchange should I use?Copy link to section

 Check out the table below, which features all the best exchanges currently for trading Ethereum.

-You can’t trade Ethereum directly from your PayPal account, but you can use PayPal as a payment method to buy and trade Ether.
+You can’t directly from your PayPal account, but you can use PayPal as a payment method to fund your account.
 What happens is that the brokerage or exchange you use will allow you to use your PayPal account to make deposits into your trading account, assuming that platform does indeed accept PayPal deposits.
 Check out our PayPal guide to see which brokers and exchanges do allow you to buy Ethereum using PayPal.

 Unfortunately you can’t simply buy Ethereum directly using your bank account because normal bank accounts cannot hold cryptocurrencies.
 You would use your bank account to make deposits into the trading account that you have with a brokerage or exchange.
 There will often be a waiting period of a few days before you’re approved to start making deposits using bank transfers.
 Our bank transfer trading guide has all the details.